Options if you cannot afford a deposit or rent in advance

 Apply for a budgeting advance on the Universal Credit helpline 0800 3285644

-You may be able to get a budgeting loan if you get one of the other benefits listed.
+You could get a budgeting loan instead if you get one of the following benefits:

-This can be used for rent in advance and removal costs.
-It can't be used for a deposit.
+But it can be used for rent in advance and removal costs.

 You usually have to pay the DWP back within: